Flea Eggs in Cats and Dogs:

 And that's because there are so many of them: eggs make up more than 50% of the life forms of fleas.
 And they continuously feed the reinfestation of your home.

-Now let's look at what they look like, what influence they have on the infestation dynamics, and how to eliminate them.
+Now let's look at what they look like, their influence on the infestation dynamics, and how to eliminate them.

 Eggs in the flea life cycle